tw-mobile-chengdu/mobile-training-ios/src/Basic/M08/README.md

 Using the demo repo ([./demo/demo_M08](./demo/demo_M08)), the basic UI has been built, all you need to do you copy the demo app to any position in your laptop and finish the function in struct called `NumberNameSpeller`.

+*Run `pod install` before you start and make sure you are opening the demo_M08.xcworkspace rather than demo_M08.xcodeproj*

 ## References and reading

 Documentation